Grace Under Fire: Premise

 Throughout the entire five-year run, Grace's ex-husband Jimmy Kelly (Geoff Pierson) showed up, sometimes causing problems and at others miraculously clean and sober, trying to win Grace back.
 A reconciliation never quite happened, but the two did settle on a good friendship for the sake of the kids.
 Jimmy originally served as an off-screen character in season one, with Blake Clark occasionally portraying him in voice only.
-In the midst of Jimmy's attempts to become a better person, his father Emmett (guest star Matt Clark) was revealed to be gay, after Grace and Rick inadvertently visit a gay bar and run into him there during a road trip; following Emmett's sudden death midway through the third season, his sexuality and the same-sex affair he kept secret was revealed to the rest of his family during his funeral.
+In the midst of Jimmy's attempts to become a better person, his father Emmett (guest star Bryan Clark) was revealed to be gay, after Grace and Rick inadvertently visit a gay bar and run into him there during a road trip; following Emmett's sudden death midway through the third season, his sexuality and the same-sex affair he kept secret was revealed to the rest of his family during his funeral.
 At this time, Jimmy's mother Jean (Peggy Rea), Grace's disapproving and moralizing former mother-in-law, offered to move in and help Grace raise the kids.
 Rea had previously guest-starred as Jean periodically.

 Russell reconciled with his estranged dad, Floyd (Tom Poston).
-By season three Floyd ended up moving in with Russell and working with him in the pharmacy.
+By season three, Floyd ended up moving in with Russell and working with him in the pharmacy.
 Grace had a regular source of support from her sister Faith (Valri Bromfield) in the first two seasons.
-Another development came when Grace was contacted by her first child, Matthew (guest star Tom Everett Scott), whom she gave up for adoption before meeting Jimmy.
+Another development came when Grace was contacted by her first child, Matthew (guest star Tom Everett Scott), whom she gave up for adoption in high school.
 Matthew had questions about his ancestry and ended up meeting his biological father (guest star Barry Bostwick).

 By the fifth season, Dot had replaced Nadine as Grace's friend and confidant, but abruptly stopped appearing on the show in early 1998 (though she was still mentioned).
 Instead, Grace's old friend Bev Henderson (Julia Duffy) came back to town and ended up moving in with the Kellys.
 Grace and Bev's personal reunion was the last major storyline of the series.
 Although she was joining the cast full-time, Duffy only appeared in two episodes of Grace Under Fire before the series was cancelled in mid-February 1998.